ksator/automated_junos_configuration_changes_with_appformix_saltstack/README.md

 ![Appformix-SaltStack-Junos.png](Appformix-SaltStack-Junos.png)

-# Demo building blocks:

-- Juniper devices
-- Appformix
-- SaltStack

-# webhooks Overview:
+## webhooks Overview

 - A webhook is notification using an HTTP POST.
 A webhook is sent by a system A to push data (json body as example) to a system B when an event occurred in the system A. Then the system B will decide what to do with these details.
 - Appformix supports webhooks.
 A notification is generated when the condition of an alarm is observed.
 You can configure an alarm to post notifications to an external HTTP endpoint.
 AppFormix will post a JSON payload to the endpoint for each notification.
 - SaltStack can listens to webhooks and generate equivalents ZMQ messages to the event bus
 - SaltStack can reacts to webhooks

+## Demo building blocks
+- Junos devices
+- Appformix
+- Ubuntu with:
+    - SaltStack
+    - Docker
+    - Gitlab

-# Building blocks role:
+## Building blocks role

-## Appformix:
+### Appformix
-- Collects data from Junos devices.
+- Collects data from Junos devices (JTI native telemetry and SNMP)
 - Generates webhooks notifications (HTTP POST with a JSON body) to SaltStack when the condition of an alarm is observed.
-The JSON body provides the device name and other details.
+The JSON body provides the device name and other details

-## Gitlab:
+### Junos devices
+- Several Junos devices.
+- They are monitored by Appformix
+- They are configured by SaltStack based on Appformix webhook notifications.

+### Ubuntu
+- with Docker and SaltStack installed.
+- A Gitlab docker container is instanciated.

+### Gitlab
-- This SaltStack setup uses a gitlab server for external pillars (variables) and as a remote file server (templates, sls files, ...).
+- This SaltStack setup uses a gitlab server for external pillars (variables)
+- This SaltStack setup uses a gitlab server as a remote files server

-## SaltStack:
+### SaltStack
-- In addition to the Salt master, Salt Junos proxy minions are required (one process per Junos device is required)
+- One master, one minion, proxies (one proxy process per Junos device), webhook engine.
+- All in one setup with all above SaltStack components in the same Ubuntu host
 - The Salt master listens to webhooks
 - The Salt master generates a ZMQ messages to the event bus when a webhook notification is received.
 The ZMQ message has a tag and data.
 The data structure is a dictionary, which contains information about the event.
 - The Salt reactor binds sls files to event tags.
 The reactor has a list of event tags to be matched, and each event tag has a list of reactor SLS files to be run.
 So these sls files define the SaltStack reactions.
 - The sls reactor file used in this content does the following: it parses the data from the ZMQ message to extract the network device name.
-It then ask to the Junos proxy minion that manages the "faulty" device to execute an sls file.
+It then ask to the proxy that manages the "faulty" Junos device to execute an sls file.
 - The sls file executed by the Junos proxy minion will change the "faulty" device configuration

-## Junos devices:
-- They are monitored by Appformix
-- They are configured by SaltStack based on Appformix notifications.

-# Requirements:
+# Requirements to run the demo
 - Install appformix
 - Configure appformix for network devices monitoring
+- Install Docker
+- Instanciate a Gitlab docker container
+- Configure Gitlab
 - Install SaltStack

-# Prepare the demo:
+- Configure SaltStack

 ## Appformix